ivanZanardi/ivanzanardi.github.io/_research/01-petrov-galerkin-model-reduction.md

 ### 🔬 Application to Nonequilibrium Plasmas

 Simulating **nonequilibrium thermochemical plasma flows** poses significant challenges due to the **high dimensionality** introduced by detailed, state-specific kinetics.
-While full state-to-state (StS) models provide the highest physical accuracy, they are computationally intractable when embedded directly into multidimensional CFD solvers.
+While full [state-to-state (StS)](https://doi.org/10.1016/S0301-0104(99)00213-X) models provide the highest physical accuracy, they are computationally intractable when embedded directly into multidimensional CFD solvers.

 To address this, I developed a reduced-order modeling strategy based on an extension of the [**CoBRAS**](https://doi.org/10.1137/130932715) framework — a method that constructs **oblique projection operators** for nonlinear systems by balancing statistical information from both forward and adjoint trajectories.